-In the past year our ranking of the best OnePlus phones has seen lots of updates; besides the launch of the OnePlus 8 range and the OnePlus 8T, the company has also launched a new line with the more affordable OnePlus Nord.
+Our ranking of the best OnePlus phones has changed around a lot in the past year.
+That's thanks to the launch of the OnePlus 8 range, the arrival of the OnePlus 8T, and the company's new line - the more affordable OnePlus Nord.

 - Best phone | Best Android phone | Best iPhone | Best budget phone